Shians/Nextflow-docs/docs/PipelineConfiguration.md

 ## Basic Structure

 A config file consists of assignments, blocks, and includes.
-Comments are allowed using `//` or `#`.
+Comments are denoted with `//`.

 ```groovy
 // Simple assignment